 When designing kids’ rooms, whether it’s a nursery, tween or teen, it’s a chance to have fun.
 Be whimsical.
 Fanciful.
 Creative.
 But, try to think of the future.
 A young girl may be head over heels for pink ponies in elementary school, but by ninth grade, she’ll probably feel a little silly about them.
 So, I give her bedding with pink ponies.
 Or a soft pink comforter and a giant pony pillow.
 I try to incorporate personalities and preferences, but unless the parents are all in for regular re-decorating, I keep the room fun, a little daring, playful and instead, accented with pink ponies or robots, or whatever the passion du jour may be.
 I once had a tween who was insisting on a red room.
 We found common ground by painting all the trim, including the closets and door, in a beautiful barn red.

 And then we have our dogs.
 They don’t have design requests, but are a lovable medley of paws, fur, dragged-in dirt, slobber, and the occasional upset stomach, and we love them almost as much as our kids.
 We certainly can’t change ’em.
 There are going to be messes, so how about a dog spa?
 It sounds luxurious, but it’s also sensible.
 These are similar to regular showers, but with half walls, and a hand-held shower head, and they make cleaning up after a run at Rockefeller so much easier for both your dog and your sneakers.
 It’s ideal to locate these near your mudroom if you’re building, but any existing bath can be converted.
+And if you have a yard where your dog can play around in, make sure to install a dog fencing system to keep your pet safe.

 So, here’s to big families with a menagerie of pets – and keeping your home looking great.